anthony-langham/digital-garden-jekyll-template/_notes/why doctors are in the early majority.md

 ---
-title: why doctors are in the early majority
+title: Why Doctors are in the Early Majority
 ---

 There’s a common misconception in the UK that GPs (general practitioners) are inept or unreasonably skeptical about technology.
 Newsflash: I’ve never met a GP who wears a cardigan or plays golf during work hours.
 Moreover, I'll set out my argument that British GPs are actually the earliest adopters of healthtech in the world.